-Note: When you create a new workflow definition by copying an existing one, the word "copy" will be appended to the end of the definition name and the workflow key (template) will be cleared.
+Note: When you create a new workflow definition by copying an existing one, the word copy will be appended to the end of the definition name and the workflow key (template or certificate collection) will be cleared.
 Other data from the copied workflow will be retained.